The Two Stories We Tell: How to Shape Your Inner World and Clarify Your Message

 -

-Write a story of hope.
+Write a story of courage.

-Write a story of strength.
+Write a story of growth.

-Write a story of learning and growth.
+Write a story of purposeful resilience.

 🌸 About Neeti Keswani